woman creating her virtual assistant portfolio

 I also have multiple certificates from Linkedin but have never paid for Linkedin premium.
 I used the free trail to acquire as much knowledge (and certificates) as I could.

-Although you don’t need an education to become a VA, it’s wise to have one just in case.
-Some clients ask for a background in a particular field e.g. marketing.
+Note however that some clients ask for a background in a particular field e.g. marketing.
 Sometimes, a certificate course can be used when you don’t have a degree.
-Always have this at the back of your mind.
-Hundreds of other savvy VAs are also applying for almost every job you apply for.
+Always have this at the back of your mind – hundreds of other savvy VAs are also applying for almost every job you apply for.
 So you have to seize every opportunity to stand out.

 11.)
 Update Your Portfolio Regularly